copperdong/sinatoki/README.md

 ## Manual work

-Although voice models are generated completely automatically, you will have to provide an audio file and a transcript of what was being said.
-Please note that the longer the audio, the better the quality of the resulting voice model.
+Although voice models are generated automatically, you will have to provide an audio file and a transcript of what had been said.
+The longer your audio, the better the quality of the resulting voice model.
+Make your the quality of your input file is OK, otherwise you will have disturbing noise in your generated voice.

 In order to create the model, run